NilsSlui/languages-webserver/README.md

      - `/sha256`: Calculates the SHA-256 hash of the input.
      - `/base64`: Encodes the input in Base64.
      - `/urlencode`: URL-encodes the input string.
-   - Random strings are used as input for each request.
+   - Random 64 character strings are used as input for each request.
 5. **Performance Measurement**:
    - The overall average time across batches is recorded.
    - An ascii bar chart is displayed